mljar/docs/docs/features/automl.md

 - `Decision Tree`,
 - `Linear`.

-There is trained one model for each of the algorithm.
-By analyzing results of each model you can learn a lot about analyzed dataset:
+One model is trained for each of the algorithms.
+By analyzing results of each model you can learn a lot about the analyzed dataset:

-- `Baseline` will provide the basline result without complex ML involved.
+- `Baseline` will provide the baseline result without complex ML involved.
     - `Baseline` returns the most frequent label from the training data for classification tasks.
     - `Baseline` returns the mean of the target from training data for regression tasks.
     - If further results are much better than `Baseline` results, **it justify the use of Machine Learning**.
 Take a look at [tutorial with classification of random data](/tutorials/random/).